usnistgov/PyHyperScattering/ENVIRONMENT_SETUP.md

   ```
   conda install python==3.11
   ```
-  This step may be possible to run prior to creating and activating the environment, but this notebook was tested with Python installed after activating the new environment.
   If a CondaSSL error is encountered during this step, the following solution can be run, and then Python installation can be retried: https://github.com/conda/conda/issues/8273

 - Inside the selected environment, install PyHyperScattering and any other necessary packages.